panchul/workspace/doc/Unity.md

     // Update is called once per frame void Update()
     {
-        var rot = System.DateTime.Now.Hour * 60 * 60
+        // we do not have to make it so complicated, but let's convert all to seconds. var rot = System.DateTime.Now.Hour * 60 * 60
                 + System.DateTime.Now.Minute * 60
                 + System.DateTime.Now.Second